Bankruptcy Lawyers in Connecticut

 Hourly Rate Range

 Costs vary based on the complexity of the case and the attorney's experience.
-Filing fees and mandatory credit counseling sessions also contribute to the total cost.
+Filing fees and additional court costs should also be considered.

 Connecticut Bar Association